nima-karkhaneh/portfolio/blog-web-application/README.md

 - Posts are timestamped and ordered newest-first
 - Clean and responsive layout with partials (header & footer)
 - Preserves line breaks from user input (multi-line post formatting)
+- Truncates long posts on the homepage with a `Read more` link
+- View full post on its own page (`/posts/:id`)
+- RESTful architecture using proper HTTP verbs
 - Intuitive interface for post editing and deletion

 ---